 Dr Davey is a Consultant Cardiologist.
-Before joining the National Consultant Network, Dr Davey used to answer Phone Advice & Guidance calls from local GPs at Northampton General Hospital NHS Trust (also provided by Consultant Connect).
+Before joining the National Consultant Network, Dr Davey used to answer Telephone Advice & Guidance calls from local GPs at Northampton General Hospital NHS Trust (also provided by Consultant Connect).
 He is now semi-retired and answers Advice & Guidance calls from GPs based all around the UK.
 He thinks “it is an excellent service.”

 Dr Davey joined our National Consultant Network in October 2018 and has enjoyed speaking to GPs.
 He comments:

 “There is no doubt in my mind that it prevents unnecessary referrals.
 Perhaps just as importantly, it does significantly increase the quality of medicine being practiced in primary care.”